nsmsn/personal-site-v2/src/about/index.md

 ## About this Website

 This is my personal website and blog.
-Like most websites, this one is perpetually under development.
-You can track its progress at [this GitHub repo](https://github.com/nsmsn/nicksimsondotcom).
-I build and deploy this with [Eleventy](https://11ty.dev/) and [Netlify](https://netlify.com), and I am prioritizing performance and accessibility.
+At some point I decided that a respectable web designer needs their own place to experiment and try things out.
+I tinker with this site’s writing, design, and code as I feel motivated, mainly during evenings and weekends.

+You can track this site’s progress and iterations at [this GitHub repo](https://github.com/nsmsn/nicksimsondotcom).
+This site is built and deployed with [Eleventy](https://11ty.dev/) and [Netlify](https://netlify.com).
+I prioritize performance and accessibility.
 You can read [a note on the type](/type) to learn about the fonts in use.
-For those interested in digging deeper, I’m [writing a series of posts](/tags/redesign/) as I fine tune the design and tech behind the site.

 </div>